 - Cook for an additional 5-6 minutes, stirring constantly.
 The foam will subside and the milk solids will settle to the bottom of the pan and turn brown.
 Stir to prevent the milk solids from burning.

 - Beat until smooth, about 2 minutes.
+You should not see any chunks of cream cheese.

 - Use brown butter cream cheese frosting to frost cakes, cupcakes, cookies and more.
 Refrigerate until ready to use.